pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 __signalk-switchlogic__ operates autonomously, but must be configured before use.

-The plugin can be configured using the Signal K Node server plugin configuration GUI or by directly editing the plugin's JSON configuration file ```switchlogic.json``` which must have the following general structure:
+The plugin configuration is stored in the file ```switchlogic.json``` and can be maintained using the Signal K plugin configuration GUI or by directly editing the file using a text editor.

+The general structure of the configuration file is illustrated below.
 ```
 {
   "enabled": false,